Karnataka elections a fight between Ram and Ravan says Prathap Simha

 What bearing has the Tripura verdict had on the Karnataka polls?

 Tripura has had a huge bearing.
-From a zero to form the government with a full majority, it has done a world of good for the BJP.
+From a zero to forming the government with a full majority, it has done a world of good for the BJP.
 It proves that our leaders have such power and strength.
 What it has done it has rejuvenated our workers.
 Our workers will put in their 100 per cent to ensure that the leaders are not let down.

 How are your workers convincing the voter?

 We convince the voters intellectually.
-We have decided not to take the Congress line where the voter is convinced by alcohol.
+We have decided not to take the Congress line where the voter is convinced through alcohol.

 Can you speak about the Karnataka flag?
 Will it give the Congress a boost?